ng-Classic/ng-classic/aio/content/guide/lazy-loading-ngmodules.md

 ## Troubleshooting lazy-loading modules

 A common error when lazy-loading modules is importing common modules in multiple places within an application.
-Test for this condition by first generating the module using the Angular CLI and including the `--route route-name` parameter, where `route-name` is the name of your module.
+Test for this condition by first generating the module using the Angular ClassicCLI and including the `--route route-name` parameter, where `route-name` is the name of your module.
 Next, create the module without the `--route` parameter.
 If `ng generate module` with the `--route` parameter returns an error, but runs correctly without it, you might have imported the same module in multiple places.

-Remember, many common Angular modules should be imported at the base of your application.
+Remember, many common Angular Classicmodules should be imported at the base of your application.

-For more information on Angular Modules, see [NgModules](guide/ngmodules).
+For more information on Angular ClassicModules, see [NgModules](guide/ngmodules).

 ## More on NgModules and routing